 All umbilical cord-derived stem cells are screened for infectious diseases to International Blood Bank Standards before they are cleared for use in subjects.

 Approximately 1 in 10 donated umbilical cords pass our rigorous screening process.

 What are the advantages of allogeneic human umbilical cord tissue (HUCT)-derived mesenchymal stem cells?

-- They can be used in any subject, since HUCT mesenchymal stem cells are immune system privileged.
+- They can be used in anyone, since HUCT mesenchymal stem cells are immune system privileged.
 Human Leukocyte Antigen (HLA) matching is not necessary.